Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     Incremented when the user picks the update_web search intervention.
   - ``intervention_update_web-shown``
     Incremented when the update_web search intervention is shown.
+  - ``tabtosearch-shown``
+    Increment when a non-onboarding tab-to-search result is shown, once per engine per engagement.
+Please note that the number of times non-onboarding tab-to-search results are picked is the sum of all keys in ``urlbar.searchmode.tabtosearch``.
+Please also note that more detailed telemetry is recorded about both onboarding and non-onboarding tab-to-search results in urlbar.tabtosearch.*.
+These probes in ``urlbar.tips`` are still recorded because ``urlbar.tabtosearch.*`` is not currently recorded in Release.
   - ``tabtosearch_onboard-shown``
     Incremented when a tab-to-search onboarding result is shown, once per engine per engagement.
 Please note that the number of times tab-to-search